fontforge/fontforge/doc/sphinx/ui/menus/elementmenu.rst

    Consider the letters "Alpha" and "A".
 Often these may be represented by the same glyph.
 This command which change the encoding slightly so that the encoding for U+0391 will refer to the glyph named "A".
-Note that this is subtly different from refering to a glyph named "Alpha" which refers to another glyph named "A".
+Note that this is subtly different from referring to a glyph named "Alpha" which refers to another glyph named "A".

    Adobe suggests that you use a reference rather than giving to unicode code